ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 * **Application has no access to the API** in Axway API Manager: the agent adds access to the API from the selected application.
 * **Application already has access to the API** in Axway API Manager: the agent has nothing to do.

-## Supported use cases for issuing consumer credentials
+## Supported use case for issuing consumer credentials

-The property `APIMANAGER_SUBSCRIPTIONSISSUENEWCREDENTIALS` allows the API provider to issue new credentials each time a consumer subscribes to an API (default behavior) or reuse existing credentials.

-* **generate new credentials** (default): new credentials (ApiKey / oauth client&secret ) are generated per subscription and store within the selected application.
+Each time a consumer subscribes to an API, new credentials (ApiKey / oauth client&secret ) are generated per subscription and are stored within the selected application.
-* **reuse existing credentials** (property `APIMANAGER_SUBSCRIPTIONSISSUENEWCREDENTIALS=false` set in the Discovery Agent configuration file): the agent sends the first non-repudiated credentials available in the application to the subscriber.

 ## Supported use cases for subscription approval